August 16, 2024

 Every autumn, Berlin becomes the backdrop to a beautiful light art show during the Festival of Lights.
 All throughout the city, landmarks, buildings and square are turned into art with the help of lights, projection and video art.
 With over two million visitors, Berlin's Festival of Lights is one of the most popular light art festivals in the world.

-In 2023, the city will be lit up from 6 till 15 October, for the 19th edition of the Berlin Festival of Lights.
-This year the art caries the theme Colours of Life to show how multifaceted and beautiful life is in a diverse society.
+In 2024, the city will be lit up from 4 till 13 October, for the 20th edition of the Berlin Festival of Lights.
+This year the art caries the theme Celebrating Freedom, showcasing aspects of freedom, self-determination and free development.
 One of the best ways to see all the the Festival of Lights art in Berlin is with the Tour of Lights, which takes you to best sights and includes photo stops.

 Article continues below

-Autumn is harvest season in Germany!
+Autumn in Germany is harvest season offering lots of fresh produce.
 Ranging from mushrooms, apples and plums to pumpkin, pears and quinces as well as red beets and sweet chestnuts – Berlin’s seasonal and regional restaurants offer a multitude of delicious and colourful culinary delights during this time of year.
+Of course, a visit to a farmers market is also a great way to discover some of the fresh product on offer in the city.

 Close to Charlottenburg Palace, you can find Hoffgarten.
 The restaurant offers a small menu that varies by season and availability, while close contacts with suppliers guarantee the high quality and freshness of the ingredients used.
 A selection of over 100 wines and sparkling wines as well as 16 beers and local juices that are all produced in Germany complete the luxurious experience close to the palace.